mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *the best way to have good ideas is to have lots of ideas.*
+> *the price of hating other human beings is loving oneself less.*

 </div>
 <!-- quote-end -->